 The fact that his face was uncovered for everyone to see made him quite anxious.

 "Are you finally awake?"

 He recognized the cat-girl's voice based on the vitriol level alone.
-She strode into the room with an air of self-control and shimmer of ancient knowledge deep within yellow eyes.
+She strode into the room with an air of self-control and shimmer of ancient knowledge deep within orange eyes.